-- ▶ On 27 October 2019, Argentina held its presidential elections, which confirmed the victory (anticipated in the primary elections held in August) of Alberto Fernandez (from the Peronist Party) as the new president.
+- On 27 October 2019, Argentina held its presidential elections, which confirmed the victory (anticipated in the primary elections held in August) of Alberto Fernandez (from the Peronist Party) as the new president.
 He received 48.1% of the votes, while former president Mauricio Macri who was seeking reelection received 40.4%; these results mean Macri's center right party will remain a significant, opposing presence in the new Congress. - The new government led by Alberto Fernandez took office on 10 December.
-Martin Guzman was appointed as a Minister of Finance, while Mercedes Marco del Pont was appointed the Head of the Argentine Revenue Office (Administración Federal de Ingresos Públicos). - ► The new government proposed a tax reform bill on 17 December 2019, which is expected to be enacted before year-end with some changes effective for 2019.
-The bill aims to close the fiscal deficit.
-Specifically, the bill would: - Declare a public emergency and grant certain powers to the Executive Power - Create a new tax debt settlement plan for small- and medium-sized companies that would allow installment payments for tax debts, reduced interest and the elimination of fines - ► Modify social security taxes - Modify the inflation adjustment for tax years 2019 and 2020 to spread the adjustment over six years, instead of three - ► Increase the tax on personal assets, with a new maximum rate of 1.25% (previous maximum rate was 0.75%) - ► Increase from 0.25% to 0.5% the tax applicable to the net equity value of stock owned by foreign shareholders (individuals or entities) of Argentine companies and Argentine individual shareholders - ► Authorize the Executive Power to increase the tax rate applicable to personal assets held outside Argentina by local individuals to a maximum of 2.5%, with the possibility of a reduction if financial assets are repatriated - ► Reinstate exemptions for certain investments (fixed-term deposits, private and public bonds, etc.) in Argentine currency
+Martin Guzman was appointed as a Minister of Finance, while Mercedes Marco del Pont was appointed the Head of the Argentine Revenue Office (Administración Federal de Ingresos Públicos). - The new government enacted tax reform legislation on 23 December 2019.
+The tax reform aims to close the fiscal deficit.
+Specifically, it: - Declares a public emergency and grants certain powers to the Executive Power - Creates a new tax debt settlement plan for small- and medium-sized companies that would allow installment payments for tax debts, reduced interest and the elimination of fines - Modifies social security taxes - ► Modifies the inflation adjustment for tax years 2019 and 2020 to spread the adjustment over six years, instead of three - ► Increases the tax on personal assets, with a new maximum rate of 1.25% (previous maximum rate was 0.75%) - ► Increases from 0.25% to 0.5% the tax applicable to the net equity value of stock owned by foreign shareholders (individuals or entities) of Argentine companies and Argentine individual shareholders - ► Authorizes the Executive Power to increase the tax rate applicable to personal assets held outside Argentina by local individuals to a maximum of 2.5%, with the possibility of a reduction if financial assets are repatriated - Reinstates exemptions for certain investments (fixed-term deposits, private and public bonds, etc.) in Argentine currency

-- Suspend until 31 December 2020 a reduction in the corporate income tax rate from 30% to 25% and postpone a withholding tax increase on dividends from 7% to 13% that had both been scheduled to go into effect 1 January 2020 - ▶ Make certain changes to the tax on credits and debits - ► Increase export duties on several products, in particular agricultural products - ➤ The bill also would establish a new 30% temporary tax that would apply to the purchase of foreign currency, as well as purchases of goods and services from abroad made through credit, debit or purchase cards, including cash withdrawals made outside Argentina.
-The tax would apply for five years.
-For more information on the tax reform, see Tax Alert 2019-2240. - Argentina's Executive Power published Decree 708/2019 (Decree 708) to implement the provisions of the promotional tax system applicable to the knowledge-based economy.
-For more information on this regime, see Tax Alert 2019-1099.
-Decree 708 provides more details on the requirements taxpayers must satisfy to obtain the benefits of the promotional regime.
-Taxpayers that perform knowledge-based and digital activities should assess the potential benefits of the regime to their organizations.
-For more information on Decree 708, see Tax Alert 2019-1867. - ► Through Decree 824/2019, Argentina updated the list of jurisdictions considered "non-cooperating" for tax purposes, which affects the applicability of certain tax exemptions and reduced tax rates, among other things.
+- Suspends until 31 December 2020 a reduction in the corporate income tax rate from 30% to 25% and postpones a withholding tax increase on dividends from 7% to 13% that had both been scheduled to go into effect 1 January 2020 - Makes certain changes to the tax on credits and debits - Increases export duties on several products, in particular agricultural products - The tax reform also establishes a new 30% temporary tax that will apply to the purchase of foreign currency, as well as purchases of goods and services from abroad made through credit, debit or purchase cards, including cash withdrawals made outside Argentina.
+The tax will apply for five years.
+For more information on the tax reform, see Tax Alerts 2019-2240 and 2020-0037. - After Argentina's Executive Power published Decree 708/2019 (Decree 708) to implement the provisions of the promotional tax system applicable to the knowledge-based economy, Argentina's Ministry of Productive Development suspended the promotional regime for the knowledge-based economy.
+For more information on this regime and the suspension, see Tax Alerts 2019-1099, 2019-1867, and 2020-0191. - ▶ The Argentine Senate approved and sent to the House of Representatives the agreement reached between the Federal Government and provincial governments on 17 December 2019, amending the Tax Consensus to postpone until 31 December 2020 reductions on certain provincial taxes.
+Once approved by the House of Representatives and enacted by the Argentine Executive Power, the amendment must be ratified at the provincial level.
+For more information, see Tax Alert 2019-2288. - Through Decree 824/2019, Argentina updated the list of jurisdictions considered "non-cooperating" for tax purposes, which affects the applicability of certain tax exemptions and reduced tax rates, among other things.
 For more information, see Tax Alert 2019-2217.